Multiple arrest tied to human trafficking in Baton Rouge, local resident reacts

 "Something that close happening to you, right there close by you like that, and you don't know a thing about it until you hear about it on the news or whatever, you know," Dwayne Armelin said.

-Dwayne Armelin says he's been living in the area for 8 years.
+Dwayne Armelin says he's been living in the area for eight years.
 He says it's a pretty peaceful neighborhood.

 "Sometimes you see little different activities going around and make you really wonder what's going on at this house and that house, you know," he said.